Using keyboard shortcuts in the editor

 Adding links

-Ctrl/Cmd+L – Selects url in address bar.
+Ctrl/Cmd+L – Select the URL in the address bar.

 *Cmd = Apple